uri-library-data-services/iassist-preview/content/blog/challenge-rescuing-data-lessons-and-thoughts.md

 Development spatial
 datasets](https://earthworks.stanford.edu/?page=1&per_page=100&q=United+States.+Department+of+Housing+and+Urban+Development),
 since they were directly attacked by Republican lawmakers.
-Early in the Spring 2017 semester, Stanford downloaded all of HUD\'s spatial data, created metadata records for them, and loaded them into their spatial discovery environment ([EarthWorks](https://earthworks.stanford.edu/)).
+Early in the Spring 2017 semester, Stanford downloaded all of HUD's spatial data, created metadata records for them, and loaded them into their spatial discovery environment ([EarthWorks](https://earthworks.stanford.edu/)).

 ![](http://data-services.hosting.nyu.edu/wp-content/uploads/2017/05/Public-Housing-Authorities-2016-in-EarthWorks-1024x1015.png){.wp-image-1008 .size-large width="840" height="833"}
-:   *A HUD dataset preserved in Stanford\'s Spatial Data Repository and
+:   *A HUD dataset preserved in Stanford's Spatial Data Repository and
     digital collections*

 We can see from the [timestamp on their metadata record](https://earthworks.stanford.edu/catalog/stanford-jp095bg5089.json) that the files were added on March 24, 2017.
-Stanford\'s collection process is very robust and implies a level of curation and preservation that is impressive.
+Stanford's collection process is very robust and implies a level of curation and preservation that is impressive.
 As colleagues, we know that by adding a file, Stanford has committed to preserving it in its institutional repository,